HMY William & Mary (1694): Service history

 From December 1763 to August 1765 William Norton commanded William and Mary.
 However, from January 1764 until August 1765 she was again at Deptford, where Adam Hayes completely rebuilt her.

 William and Mary then had a number of commanders.
-Her captain between 1779-82 George Young.
+Her captain between 1779 and 1782 was George Young.
 Captain George Vanderput recommissioned her in June 1783.
 She then underwent a major repair and coppering at a private yard on the Thames, something which took until 1786.
 Captain Charles Buckner assumed command in 1787 and remained in command until 1792.
 The next year she was paid off.

 Fate

 She was the oldest ship in the Navy at the time of her decommissioning around 1800.
 The Principal Officers and Commissioners of His Majesty's Navy offered the hull of "William and Mary, 172 Tons Burthen, Copper fastened" for sale at Deptford Yard on 14 September 1801.
 She sold at auction on that day for £210.